KillingSpark/restic-cronned/README.md

 }
 ```

-This example backups /var/www/my-site daily to a nfs (served by the server mynfshost) mounted on /tmp/backup
+This example backups /var/www/my-site at 02:00am to a nfs (served by the server mynfshost) mounted on /tmp/backup.
-If the backup failed (maybe for connectivity issues or whatever) it retries 3 times hourly
+If the backup failed (maybe for connectivity issues or whatever) it retries hourly, 3 times total.
-It also forgets about the old snapshots and keeps the last 30 (about a month) by triggering forget from the Backup
+It also forgets about the old snapshots and keeps the last 30 (about a month) by triggering forget from the Backup.

 ExmapleBackup.json
 ```
 {
-    "regularTimer": 86400,
+    "regularTimer": "0 0 2 * * *",
-    "retryTimer": 3600,
+    "retryTimer": "0 0 * * * *",
     "maxFailedRetries": 2,
     "JobName": "ExampleBackup",
     "NextJob": "ExampleForget",